 I call it a very fine country -- the hills are steep, the

-woods seem full of fine timber
+woods seem full of fine timber, and the valley looks

-and several neat farm houses scattered here and there.
+comfortable and snug -- with rich meadows and several neat farm houses scattered here and there.
 It exactly

 answers my idea of a fine country, because it unites beauty with utility -- and